MaxRan92/the-meatseed-fund/README.md

 ## Testing

 ### Validator Testing
 - HTML
   - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-running-2.0%2Findex.html)
 - CSS
   - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-running-2.0%252Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css)

 ### Cross Browser Testing
-The site is correctly shown on Firefox, Chrome, Edge and Safari web browser
+The site is correctly shown on Firefox, Chrome, Edge and Safari web browsers.

 ### Cross Device Testing
 The responsitivity has been largely tested.
 The CSS code contemplates several breakpoints to adapt to various screen sizes, from ultrawide to several smartphone (Samsung Galaxy S III included, with its 360px width).
 For this purpose, Chrome emulator has been used.
 To make the three column sections responsive (Innovations and Investment Process) was particularly challenging: at first they were designed with the float property, however the display flex one was much better to easily transformation an horizontal grid to a vertical one.
 My mentor Malia Havlicek gave me important hints providing [relevant material](https://codepen.io/taniarascia/pen/rOLEGe/)

+### Lighthouse Grades
+All the pages received 100/100 on Accessibility, Best Practices and SEO requirements, both in mobile and desktop view.
+Performance scores are close to 100 and, in any case, over 90.
+[Click Here](https://raw.githubusercontent.com/MaxRan92/the-meatseed-fund/main/docs/screenshots/lighthouse.PNG) for a scoring result.
+Initially the Performance score of the Home mobile view was around 75 due to large image size.
+As suggested by Lighthouse developer, the images have been converted from jpg to avif and used only in the mobile view.

 ### Unfixed Bugs
 To be inserted if and when they will be discovered.

 ## Deployment